A broad term to describe the study of phenomena associated with survival of consciousness after death

 Afterlife Science includes near death experiences, after death communications, mediumship, end of life experiences, electronic voice phenomena, reincarnation, and related phenomena that show that the mind can act independently of the brain.

 Belief in life after death is certainly not a modern-day concept.
 Many ancient cultures incorporated such knowledge into daily activities and long- term planning.
 Traditional scientific thinking most often discounted the possibility that consciousness could survive physical death, instead asserting that since consciousness was a by-product of the brain, when the physical brain ceased to exist so did consciousness.
 In other words, our thoughts, memories, and soul were forever extinguished.

-There are those who remain steadfast in their conviction that there is afterlife solely due to their religious teachings.
-These beliefs are usually not evidence based, but are the result of blind faith.
-Similarly, some people who are simply spiritual and do not subscribe to any particular organized religion, simply possess an inner knowledge of life beyond physical death.
+There are those who remain steadfast in their conviction that there is an afterlife solely due to their religious teachings.
+These beliefs are usually not evidence based but are the result of blind faith.
+Similarly, some people who are simply spiritual and do not subscribe to any organized religion, simply possess an inner knowledge of life beyond physical death.

 Near Death Experience